-National Immunization Awareness Month is the perfect time to promote immunizations and remind family, friends, and coworkers to get caught up on their shots.
+Vaccines (shots) help prevent dangerous and sometimes deadly diseases.
+National Immunization Awareness Month is the perfect time to promote vaccines and remind family, friends, and co-workers to get caught up on their shots.

 Take action to raise awareness about immunizations.